 Section 162(m) of the Internal Revenue Code denies a deduction to any publicly-held corporation for compensation paid to certain "covered employees" in a taxable year to the extent that compensation exceeds \$1,000,000 for a covered employee.
 Certain performance-based compensation that has been approved by our shareholders is not subject to this limitation.
 As a result, stock options granted under our 2011 Equity Compensation Program and our prior stock option plans are not subject to the limitations of Section 162(m).
 However, restricted stock awards granted under our 2011 Equity Compensation Program, or previously under our 2002 Equity Compensation Program, generally will not be treated as performance-based compensation.
-Restricted stock award grant, made to date have not been at levels that, together with other compensation, approached the \$1,000,000 limit.
+Restricted stock award grants made to date have not been at levels that, together with other compensation, approached the \$1,000,000 limit.
 Also, since we retain discretion over any bonuses we may grant, those bonuses also will not qualify for the exemption for performance-based compensation.
-The Compensation Committee intends to provide executive compensation objectives.
+The Compensation Committee intends to provide executive compensation in a manner that will be fully deductible for federal income tax purposes, so long as that objective is consistent with overall business and compensation objectives.
 However, we reserve the right to use our judgment to authorize compensation payments that do not comply with the exemptions in Section 162(m) when we believe that such payments are appropriate and in the best interests of our shareholders, after taking into consideration changing business conditions or the executive officer's performance.